sonOfDocker/pegasus_tracker/README.md

 The database will be available on `localhost:5432` with the default credentials defined in the compose file.
 An initialization script creates a `transactions` table that can be extended with categories and budgets.

 Once Postgres is running you can persist parsed transactions by including the `--store` flag when running the CLI:

 ```bash
 PYTHONPATH=src python3 -m pegasus_tracker.pipeline data/sample/checking_bank_june2025.csv --kind checking --store
 ```

-By default the CLI connects using the credentials from `docker-compose.yml`.
+By default, the CLI connects using the credentials from `docker-compose.yml`, maintained in .env file.
 To override them set the `PEGASUS_DB_DSN` environment variable or pass `--dsn`: